aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/050_install_argocd/010-bootstrap-argocd.md

 ### 3. Validate Argo CD install

-Get Argo CD dashboard URL:
+Get the Argo CD dashboard URL:

 ```bash
 argocd_hub_credentials
 ```

-Copy the Argo CD password from the above command and use `admin` username to login to Argo CD UI.
+Copy the Argo CD password from the above command and use `admin` as the username to log in to the Argo CD UI.

-You can click on the output link and select **Open**, to access the Argo CD user interface.
+We can click on the output link and select **Open** to access the Argo CD user interface.

-> As we are in a lab workshop, we don't have custom domain, so we uses default one.
-You can ignore the warning about self signed certificate when you access the dashboard, this is fine for this workshop.
+::alert[As this is a lab workshop environment, we do not have a custom domain, so we use the default one.
+We can ignore the warning about the self-signed certificate when accessing the dashboard.]{header="Note"}

-After GitOps Bridge installs Argo CD, you can access the Argo CD dashboard using the default admin user and the auto-generated password.
+After GitOps Bridge installs Argo CD, we can access the Argo CD dashboard using the default admin user and the auto-generated password.
-In the Argo CD UI, you will find the hub cluster already registered under **Settings > Clusters**.
-This means Argo CD has capability to administer the hub-cluster.
+In the Argo CD UI, we will find the hub cluster already registered under **Settings > Clusters**.
+This means Argo CD has the capability to administer the hub-cluster.

 ![EKS Cluster](/static/images/argocd-cluster-object.png)

-You can also validate that the gitops-bridge has correctly created the secrets for this EKS cluster in the argocd namespace:
+We can also validate that gitops-bridge has correctly created the secrets for this EKS cluster in the argocd namespace:

 ```bash
 kubectl --context hub-cluster get secrets -n argocd hub-cluster